Hey hey, what's up my friends!

 Honestly, the support area can be pretty large:

-Support can be anywhere.
+The area of support can be anywhere.

 I have no idea which part of the area price is going to reverse!